adlnet/MasterObjectModel/MOM_Spec.md

 - Shall implement statements using the &quot;assessed&quot; verb with all requirements fulfilled from 5.1.26
 - Shall implement statements using the &quot;contextualized&quot; verb with all requirements fulfilled from 5.1.27
 - Shall implement statements using the &quot;located&quot; verb with all requirements fulfilled from 5.1.28
-- Shall implement statements using the &quot;socialized&quot; verb with all requirements fulfilled from 5.1.29
 - Shall implement statements using the &quot;captured&quot; verb with all requirements fulfilled from 5.1.30
 - Shall implement statements using the &quot;asserted&quot; verb with all requirements fulfilled from 5.1.31
 - Shall implement statements using the &quot;validated&quot; verb with all requirements fulfilled from 5.1.32